plantbreeding/BrAPI/Specification/BrAPI-Core/People/README.md

 + Parameters
+    + firstName (Optional, ) ...
+A persons first name
+    + lastName (Optional, ) ...
+A persons last name
-    + personDbId (Required, ) ...
+    + personDbId (Optional, ) ...
 The unique ID of a person
+    + userID (Optional, ) ...
+A systems user ID associated with this person.
+Different from personDbId because you could have a person who is not a user of the system.
+    + page (Optional, ) ...
+Which result page is requested.
+The page indexing starts at 0 (the first page is 'page'= 0).
+Default is `0`.
+    + pageSize (Optional, ) ...
+The size of the pages to be returned.
+Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>